I am finally done planning the Kilimanjaro Tour 2019.

 When I was a child I was amazed by Africa.
 When I thought about it, three things came to my mind:

-When I traveled South of the Sahara for the first time in my life, I visited Zanzibar, saw Mt Kilimanjaro & Mt Meru, went to Serengeti & Ngorongoro and knew immediately that I will be back.
+When I traveled South of the Sahara for the first time in my life, I visited Zanzibar, saw Kilimanjaro & Mt Meru, went to Serengeti & Ngorongoro and knew immediately that I will come back.
 Especially summiting Kilimanjaro has been on my bucket list ever since.

 Because it is the prettier route.
 While Kili is more abut the size and being the largest in Africa, the Meru is nicer to climb and offers the more spectacular view, especially a cloud free view on Kilimanjaro at sunrise.
-It is also less traveled, as well as a perfect acclimatization, for the altitude as well as for the culture.
+It is also less traveled and gives you a perfect acclimatization, for the altitude as well as for the culture.
 Even for me it is a culture clash, every single time that I visit East Africa.

-Almost everything is different and I believe it would be a shame to let all that fascinating cultural experience be waisted by joining the very touristic Kili ascendent ride away.
+Almost everything is different and I believe it would be a shame to let all that fascinating cultural experience be waisted by only joining the very touristic Kili ascendent.
 Let us enjoy land, people, culture and scenery some more days and get accustomed to the altitude on a slightly lower mountain.
 We will have better focus, concentration, joy and breath when starting the summit of the big one?

 I don’t know yet if it will be the spiritual journey that I am expecting.
 I am not and I will not be a travel agent.
 I do extraordinary self awareness seminars and I choose special places as the seminar place.